Key Takeaways

 Here’s a step-by-step guide to help you through the process, plus some key things to know before you hit that deactivate button.

-Maybe you’re simplifying your setup, or perhaps you’re just taking a break from the digital currency world.
+Maybe you’re simplifying your crypto setup, or perhaps you’re just taking a break from the digital currency world.
 Whatever your reason, deactivating your CoinJar account ensures it’s locked down and inaccessible.

 Note that deactivation doesn’t mean full deletion.
 But it’s the way to close your account while meeting legal requirements.